BeTheMike/Meandering-Python/README.md

 Pretty specific script.
 This will connect to a Juniper device (tested on QFX10k's), look for a specific IP and pull back the IP/Mac info and let you know via LLDP what ToR switch that host is connected to.

+**ip-calc.py**:  Basic IP calculator to give you the IP info based on a CIDR range and mask (i.e. 10.3.3.3/26)

+**bgp-peers.py**:  Juniper equipment specific.
+This will give you a basic menu and ask you what you want.
+1. Full peers.
+2. Partial (non-established peers) 3.
+Filtered (Only peers that have changed in the last 24 hours).